FemboyKZ/docs/docs/wiki/cs2/commands/kz-help.md

 ::: info
 Only Vanilla and ClassicKZ are official KZ modes, all other mdoes are experimental FKZ specific modes.

+This means that the other modes probably won't work on any other servers.
 :::

 `mode` - Change your current mode, or display all available modes.